 Increasing Your Value

 If you want to earn more money, FIRST you must increase your value.
 Only after increasing your value can you expect to charge more for your services.
 It doesn’t work like many people think: “Pay me more and I will do more.”
-That is the mindset of a low wage employee who will never get ahead.
-The mindset of entrepreneurial minded employee would sound something like this: “Let me do all I can to increase my value and if I can’t earn what I am worth with my current employer, then I will market my services to another employer.”
+That is the mindset of a low-wage employee who will never get ahead.
+The mindset of an entrepreneurial-minded employee would sound something like this: “Let me do all I can to increase my value and if I can’t earn what I am worth with my current employer, then I will market my services to another employer.”

 I would like to relate a story about my son Gerrid and his first job as a bagger at a local grocery store.
-This is the same store where my son Jake now works.
-His employer’s instructions were simple enough.
-Ask the customer if they want paper or plastic.
+This is the same store where my son Jake used to work.
+His employer’s instructions were simple enough: ask the customer if they want paper or plastic.
 As you pack, put like items together and don’t make the bags too heavy.
-One day Gerrid came home discouraged.
+One day, Gerrid came home discouraged.
 He said, “Dad, this job is not at all challenging.
 It’s actually a rather meaningless job.”

 The Compounding Effect

-As you look to increase your value you will want to focus on two things.
+As you look to increase your value, you will want to focus on two things.
 First, be intentional about performing your core job description at the highest level of excellence you are capable of achieving.
-Learn by identifying the little things the successful people do in your field of expertise that makes them stand out.
-Second, be conscious about doing the little things that will brand you as the kind of person others look up to with admiration and respect.
+Learn by identifying the little things the successful people do in your field of expertise that make them stand out.
+Second, be conscious of doing the little things that will brand you as the kind of person others look up to with admiration and respect.